sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bzip2-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries and header files for apps which will use bzip2
+Short desc    : Libraries and header files for apps which will use bzip2
 URL          : http://www.bzip.org/
-Лицензия     : BSD
+License      : BSD
-Описание     :
+Descript     :
              : Header files and a library of bzip2 functions, for developing apps
              : which will use the library.
 ```